yali25/PathDelayFaultSimulator/README.md

 described in https://ieeexplore.ieee.org/document/6979116

 The flow of the program is as follows:
-* Read a netlist (circuit data) from a file (Boost Spirit is used for parsing the files)
+1. Read a netlist (circuit data) from a file (Boost Spirit is used for parsing the files).
-* Create a graph based on the data read in the previous step (the Boost Graph library is used for this part)
+2. Create a graph based on the data read in the previous step (the Boost Graph library is used for this part)
-* Run the simulation, the simulation function is written in OpenCL and can be executed on the CPU and GPU
+3. Run the simulation, the simulation function is written in OpenCL and can be executed on the CPU and GPU

 # Requirements
 In order to compile the project, the compiler needs to support C++11.
 This project was developed with Visual Studio 2013 Desktop edition.
 But the project may also compile with the g++ or other compilers.
 Only standard C++ is used, no operating system specific functions are used.